stealthbot/StealthBot/README.md

 ## Debugging
 You'll need Microsoft Visual Basic 6.0.

-1. Go into the project properties and set the compilation argument "COMPILE_DEBUG = 1".
+1. Go into the project properties and set the compilation argument `COMPILE_DEBUG = 1`.
 If you don't do this, closing the program or encountering an error while debugging will cause the entire IDE to crash.

+2. While still in the project properties, set the command line to `-ppath "C:\Path\To\Profile\"` with the quotes and an ending slash.
+This sets your profile to SOME PATH OF YOUR CHOOSING, for example the path to a profile just for development (such as the path to  `%APPDATA%\StealthBot\DevProfile\`, obviously using the full path to your AppData StealthBot profiles location).
+If you don't do this, the development bot will expect files like commands.xml to be in your VB98 folder (the install directory for VB 6.0) instead of somewhere sane.
+Too bad we can't do this for the required .DLL files...

-2. Locate your visual studio installation folder.
+3. Locate your visual studio installation folder.
-  * C:\Program Files (x86)\Microsot Visual Studio\VB98, or
+  * `C:\Program Files (x86)\Microsot Visual Studio\VB98`, or
   * Start the debugger and when the main window appears, go to Settings -> View Files -> Open Bot Folder.

-3. Copy the following files from the repo into this folder:
+4. Copy the following files from the repo into this folder:
   * BNCSUtil.dll
-  * CheckRevision.ini
-  * commands.xml
   * Warden.dll
-  * Warden.ini
   * zlib1.dll

 ##### Visual Basic 6 Scroll Wheel Fix
 The Visual Basic 6 IDE does not have built-in support for scrolling by using the mouse wheel.
 To fix this, you need to download and follow instructions from [this KB article](https://support.microsoft.com/en-us/kb/837910).

-If you are on 64-bit Windows, you will need to use the 32-bit version of regsvr32, located in %systemroot%\SysWoW64\ (see [this KB article](https://support.microsoft.com/en-us/kb/249873)).
+If you are on 64-bit Windows, you will need to use the 32-bit version of regsvr32, located in `%systemroot%\SysWoW64\` (see [this KB article](https://support.microsoft.com/en-us/kb/249873)).